-Whilst the national PGD templates have been developed by clinical experts and approved by the relevant national body appropriate to the clinical pathway they require clinical signatures from a doctor (or dentist) and pharmacist (see section 3.1); in addition they must be authorised by a body which is legally able to authorise the PGDs before they are used.
+Whilst the national PGD templates have been developed by clinical experts and approved by the relevant national body appropriate to the clinical pathway they require the local clinical authorisation of a doctor (or dentist) and pharmacist (see section 3.1); in addition they must be authorised by a body which is legally able to authorise the PGDs before they are used.
 This responsibility lies with the organisation implementing the PGDs.